Hiroo Garden Forest Stages 1 & 2

 DATA

-The theme of Landscape Design concept that encompasses these efforts is "connecting," which evokes the images of cooperation, succession, and networks, and is planned to enable residents to feel close to the changes of the seasons.
+The theme of Landscape concept that encompasses these efforts is "connecting," which evokes the image of cooperation, succession, and networks, and is a plan that allows residents to feel the changes of the seasons up close.

-Other initiatives aimed at integrating the entire site based on the concept include the use of stones and water to create a sequence that connects the gate to the entrances of each building, and creating a unified theme for the interior and exterior of the residential building entrances.
+In addition, we have worked to unify the entire site based on the concept by creating a sequence that uses stones and water to connect the gate to the entrances of each building, and by creating a consistent theme for the interior and exterior of the residential building entrances.

 Update : 2016.06.16